Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Controls whether Teku performs slashing protection checks in a sequential or concurrent manner.
-The default is `true`, meaning slashing protection checks in Teku are performed sequentially.
+Enables or disables performing slashing protection checks in a sequential manner.

+When set to `true`, Teku performs slashing protection checks sequentially.
 Sequential checks restrict the throughput of duties, and under some scenarios, can improve performance to allow more granular in-process locking of slashing protection data.

-If set to `false`, the local slashing protection process will be able to check if signing is safe for multiple keys concurrently, reducing latencies experienced while performing these checks.
+When set to `false`, Teku performs slashing protection checks concurrently.
+The local slashing protection process can check if signing is safe for multiple keys concurrently, reducing latencies experienced while performing these checks.

+The default is `true`.

 ### `validator-keys`